helm/helm-www/content/en/blog/2024-07-16-helm2to3-becomes-unsupported.md

 One year later, [Helm 2 became unsupported](https://helm.sh/blog/helm-2-becomes-unsupported/).

 Here we are, over 3 years since Helm 2 became unsupported.
-It would be expected that all users should be migrated by now.
+It would be expected that all users should be migrated to Helm 3 by this time.
 Following consensus among the Helm org maintainers, we are announcing today the official end of support for the [helm-2to3](https://github.com/helm/helm-2to3) tool.

-In practice, this means the following:

-- **Helm 2to3** will receive no more updates (not even security patches).
+In practice, this means that **Helm 2to3** will receive no more updates (not even security patches).

-We strongly discourage use of Helm 2to3, as it will be receiving no future security updates or patches.
+We strongly discourage the use of the [helm-2to3](https://github.com/helm/helm-2to3) tool moving forward, as it will be receiving no future security updates or patches.
+We hope that it has been a useful tool to aid in the migration from Helm 2 to 3.